rabbihusenroki/MediCure/readme.md

 ```sh
 php artisan key:generate
 ```
+## Please note that all features of this project are not free or not included in this source code.

 ## Support
 For contribution and customisation supports, kindly contact us through the Email ID rabbihusenroki@gmail.com